RETAIL INTERIOR DESIGN – A TRANSFORMATIONAL APPROACH

 RETAIL INTERIOR DESIGN – ENHANCE YOUR BRAND

-When I came up with the concept for Erica Courtney and Alan Friedman’s beverly Hills jewelry stores, both were already well known in the world of high-end jewelry.
+When I came up with the concept for Erica Courtney and Alan Friedman’s beverly Hills jewelry stores, both were already well known in the world of luxury jewelry.
 Neither of their existing stores showed me anything personal about their work.
-If you look at the before and after photos you can see that both stores were what you typically see in jewelry stores across the country.
-I took a very different approach for the designs of each of their stores because each designer was so different in their personal style, artistry, brand message, and how they wanted their customer to FEEL as they came through the door.
+I took a very different approach for the designs of each of their stores because each designer was so different in their personal style, artistry, brand message, and how they wanted their customer to feel as they came through the door.

 OUR STORE DESIGN FOR ALAN FRIEDMAN – MANDALA SHAPED JEWELRY CASE